CartoDB/mobile-sdk/docs/guides/01-getting-started.md

 Regardless of the name, CARTO Mobile SDK **works also in Windows 10 desktop apps**, assuming that they are created as modern UWP apps and not classic winapi apps.

-_**Note:** The  UWP implementation of the Mobile SDK is experimental and less tested compared to the other platforms._
+**Note:** The UWP implementation of the Mobile SDK is experimental.

 As app ID use same UUID as in your project's *Package.appmanifest > Packaging > Package name*.
 For example, the sample app ID is **c882d38a-5c09-4994-87f0-89875cdee539**